dskoman/dskoman.github.io/index.md

   Lab 5, part 2 is notable to me because I remember enjoying the problem solving process me and my partners took part in.
   We would understand the program from a purely logical standpoint, then translate that into code.
-Moments like this are important to remember as we moved on.
+Moments like this are important for us to remember as we moved on.

 * Lab 10